SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ```

 ## What did we learn in this chapter?
 First of all, we learned **what programming is** – **issuing commands written in a computer language** which the machine can understand and carry out.
 We also found out **what a computer program is** – a **series of commands** that aim to achieve a certain result.
 We gained some basic knowledge of the **Java programming language** and learned **how to create simple console programs using IntelliJ IDEA**.
-We followed Java's program code structure, one example of which is that issuing of commands mainly happens in the **`static void main(String[] args)`** section, within the curly braces.
+We followed Java's program code structure, one example of which is that issuing of commands mainly happens in the **`static void main(String[] args)`** section, within the curly brackets.
 We looked at printing with the function **`System.out.printIn(…)`** and starting the program with **[Ctrl + Shift + F10]**.
 And last but not least, we now know how to test our code in **SoftUni's Judge System**.

 Top work!
-Let's now tackle the **exercises**.
-You do remember that learning how to program involves a lot of code writing and problem-solving, right?
-Let's do just that and put what we've learned into practice.
+Let us now tackle the **exercises**.
+You remember that learning how to program involves a lot of code writing and problem-solving, right?
+Let us do just that and put what we have learned into practice.

-## First Steps in Programming – Exercises
+## First steps in programming – Exercises
 Welcome to the exercises.
 We are now going to write a couple of console applications, which will help us make a few more steps into programming.
 After that we will show you how to program something more complex – programs with graphical and web user interface.

 ### Problem: console-based program 'Expression'